Biobix/proteoformer/README.md

 | --zip           | work_dir/mappingQC_(un)treated.zip | The output ZIP file                                                                                                                                      |
 | --help          |                                    | This helpful screen                                                                                                                                      |

+**Caution:** The mplot3d package in Pyplot is vulnerable for so-called Escher effects.
+Sometimes, certain boxes are plotted with a wrong z-order, but overall, figures are clear.
+On the other hand, the Mayavi package requires the usage of a graphical card, so on servers, this is mostly not an option.

 ## Copyright <a name="copyright"></a>